andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-I then entered some basic information for the help desk and Admin User.
+I then went back to osTicket setup webpage and clicked continue.
+Here I entered some basic filler information for the help desk and Admin User.
 </p>
 <br />